alekthegenius/Honor-Society-Website/README.md

       -- immutables    <- A collection of all of the random javascript files, images, and resources that is then displayed by the each html file.
-  -- apply.html     <- The html file for the apply page -- events.html    <- The html file for the events page -- photos.html    <- The html file for the apply page -- team.html      <- The html file for the team page
+  -- apply.html     <- The html file for the apply page -- events.html    <- The html file for the events page -- photos.html    <- The html file for the photos page -- team.html      <- The html file for the team page
 ```